ct-clmsn/miniaturist/README.md

 treatment in an effort to utilize term-document-matrices as the storage structure for document histograms.

 This implementation only scales in the direction of documents.
 Users are required to provide a vocabulary list in order to make use of this implementation.
+Vocabulary lists can be populated with a single file containing a 'new-line' delimited list of words, or programmatically.

 The vocabulary building tools print out a set of words encountered during 1 linear traversal of the documents.
 All vocabulary building tools print